oskitone/higher_lower/assembly_guide/docs/final-assembly.md

 - **What did you like?** Did you have fun?!
 - Not including printing time, about **how long did it take?**
 - **How'd the kit show up?** Were there any parts missing or damaged?
 Or any **problems with the instructions**?
-- The Scout is intentionally simple, but that doesn't mean future kits will be too.
-Any **feature requests** for the next Oskitone instrument?

 I act and rely on customers' feedback to make the next products even better.
 Even just knowing that you got it done successfully is valuable feedback, so I do want to hear from you.
 Thank you so much!

 ### Share your make

-Like your Scout?
+Like Higher Lower?
 I'd love to have you share that!

+TODO: links

-- If you 3D-printed it at home, share your make on the [Thingiverse](https://www.thingiverse.com/thing:4933700) or [PrusaPrinters](https://www.prusaprinters.org/prints/76472-scout-synth) page where you downloaded the models.
+- If you 3D-printed it at home, share your make on the [Thingiverse](TODO) or [PrusaPrinters](TODO) page where you downloaded the models.
 It's a good signal to other potential makers to see successful makes.
 - Tell your friends, post on social, etc. You know the deal!

 ### Further reading

+TODO: links

-For the curious, I've written [a blog post where you can read more about the Scout's development and history](https://blog.tommy.sh/posts/scout/).
+For the curious, I've written [a blog post where you can read more about TODO](TODO).

 Each Oskitone product gets it's own blog post, so dig around in there and see if there's anything else you find interesting.